5 Factors that Make Patek Philippe Watches So Expensive

 Yes, everything including the cloaked parts used in Patek Philippe watches is hand-finished.
 The case is yet made of a single piece of platinum or gold without machine finishing.
 The company has trained artisan to assemble as well as polish the bracelet links and others.

 Watches of the elite Swiss watchmaker Patek Philippe have an excellent resale value.
 In fact, you can only expect the value of these watches to only increase with the time, making them worthy of investment.
+So these are the facts which make the Patek Philippe watches so expensive.

 If you own a Patek Philippe watch and want to raise some fast cash, you can choose to sell your watch to any potential watch buyers.
 You are likely to secure an excellent price, especially if it is in good condition.